How to Get License Plates in Michigan

 How to Transfer License Plates in Michigan

-Note: If you purchase a vehicle from a dealership, the dealer will be able to transfer car registration plates on your behalf.
+If you purchase a vehicle from a dealership, the dealer will be able to transfer the car registration plates on your behalf.

 Michigan License Plate Fees

-As a general rule, the fees for SOS car registration tags vary depending on a vehicle’s model year, suggested retail price or base price and the type of license plate that is attached to it.
-Moreover, when motorists renew their Michigan car tags each year, they must pay a standard registration fee, in addition to annual license plate fees, depending on the specific type of license plate that they own.
+The fees for SOS license plates vary depending on a vehicle’s model year, suggested retail price or base price, and the type of license plate you choose.
+Moreover, when motorists renew their Michigan car tags each year, they must pay a standard registration fee of $5, in addition to annual license plate fees, depending on the specific type of license plate that they own.
 On the other hand, vehicle owners with standard Pure Michigan plate are exempt from paying annual license plate fees, but must still pay for the vehicle’s standard registration renewal fee.

 License Plate Lookups in Michigan